koomekevo/HTML-CSS-Capstone-Project/README.md

 To get a local copy up and running follow these simple example steps.
 * Git clone to your computer.
-* Open index.html to view the portfolio.
+* Open index.html to view the project.

 ### Prerequisites